 People in America need jobs.
 Students need modernized school buildings that promote learning.
 President Obama put the two together in his recent job package, asking Congress to approve billions of dollars for infrastructure projects – including modernizing and repairing schools across the country.
-However, asking for money and actually getting funding are two very different things in today’s polarized political climate that is overshadowed by grave concern over the current state of the country’s economy.
+However, asking for money and actually getting funding are two very different things in today’s polarized political climate overshadowed by grave concern for the current state of the country’s economy.

 How School Modernization Could Help America

 According to a report at Think Progress, school modernization is touted by the current administration as good for education and beneficial to the economy.
 Vice President Joe Biden’s former chief economist Jared Bernstein asserted that school modernization is a “smart way to get a lot of people who really need jobs back to work, fix a critical part of our institutional infrastructure, save energy costs, provide kids with a better, healthier learning environment, and do so in a way that everyone can see and feel good about each morning when they drop their kids off at school.”